joshw4288/joshw4288.github.io/_posts/2024-01-21-Investment-Summary-Report.md

                   select(c("Date", "daily_return", "cum_return", "Close"))

 ```
-Note that I concert the date column to a date type, which we need in order to filter for specific time periods and to plot the trends over time.
+Note that I convert the date column to a date type, which we need in order to filter for specific time periods and to plot the trends over time.

 Then I join the two dataframes by date so all data is contained in a single dataframe.